 A forum for debate on visualisation as method, theory, public and professional practice in archaeology.
 A collaboration with Cat Cooper and Gareth Beale (University of Southampton).

 HARN – Histories of Archaeology Research Network

 HARN is an inter-university collective of postgraduate and postdoctoral researchers dedicated to the study of the histories and philosophies of archaeology.
 HARN seeks to advance the historical study of the discipline — and of its many outputs and offshoots — via regular meetings at the Society of Antiquaries in London, and the cultivation of relationships between its members and established scholars.
 New postgraduate and postdoctoral students with research concerns for the discipline’s past are encouraged to join by contacting the network’s email account at harngroup @ googlemail . com

 See article on HARN in the Museums and Galleries History Group Newsletter 7: 3 (2008).

 SVA – Society for Visual Anthropology

 I have an interest in encouraging archaeologists to contribute to the SVA (a section of the American Anthropological Association (AAA)) given its truly interdisciplinary nature and its commitment to sponsoring forums (like the annual Visual Research Conference, and its various special event and roundtable sessions at AAA conferences) which aim to help scholars work through in-progress and problematic visual study in open, cooperative settings.
-I have been involved in SVA events since 2005, and I currently sit on its ethics committee.
+I have been involved in SVA events since 2005.
 I would like to see archaeologists continue to add to the conversation and complicate its analysis.